percona/pmm-doc/docs/quickstart.md

     **Prerequisites**

     Before adding a PostgreSQL database for monitoring, [create a database account for PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/postgresql.html#create-a-database-account-for-pmm)

-    To add a PostgreSQL database instance for monitoring:
+    **Adding a PostgreSQL database instance for monitoring**

     1. From the PMM UI, go to **Configuration > PMM Inventory > Add Instance** and choose **PostgreSQL**.